GRAAL-Research/deepparse/README.md

 We evaluate our models on two forms of address data:

 - **clean data** which refers to addresses containing elements from four categories, namely a street name, a municipality, a province and a postal code,
 - **noisy data** which is made up of addresses missing at least one category amongst the aforementioned ones.

+You can get our dataset [here](https://github.com/GRAAL-Research/deepparse-address-data).

 #### Clean Data

 The following table presents the accuracy (using clean data) on the 20 countries we used during training for both our models.